lesept777/MLP-for-ESP32/README.md

 Net.netSave(networkFile);
 ```
-On first run, if the save file is not found, the boolean initialize is true.
+On first run, if the save file is not found, the boolean `initialize` is true.
 The optimization will begin with random weights.
 On the next run, the saved network is loaded, and the boolean is set to false.
-Then, the optimization will begin with the loaded weights, and try to improve the previous result.
+Then, the optimization will begin with the loaded weights, and will try to improve the previous result.

 # Inference
 When the goal is reached, i.e. when the error made on the test set is lower than the objective, the network is trained.
 Its parameters can be saved in a file in SPIFFS for later use.